-- We completed our merger with GenOn, creating the largest competitive generator in the United States with (a) a diverse generation fleet of approximately 47,000 megawatts; (b) asset concentrations in the East, Gulf Coast and West Regions; and (c) a combined enterprise value of approximately \$25 billion as of December 31, 2013.
-In 2013, we achieved total synergies from the GenOn acquisition of approximately \$484 million, an increase of approximately 61% over the targeted synergies of \$300 million. - We completed the IPO of NRG Yield resulting in approximately \$462 million of net proceeds to the Company, and enhancing our strategic competitiveness by enabling us, with a more competitively priced cost of equity capital, to drive the continued growth of our development and acquisition program for contracted renewable and conventional generation assets. - We executed on our construction program which has brought in total online approximately 2,400 megawatts (MWs) of solar and efficient natural gas assets resulting in a combined contracted Adjusted EBITDA of approximately \$356 million in 2013. - We continued to execute on our Capital Allocation Plan, which includes our common stock dividend.
-We implemented an annual common stockholder dividend of \$0.36 per share in 2012 and increased the level to \$0.48 per share in 2013.
-In February 2014, we further increased the annual common stockholder dividend to \$0.56 per share, which represents a 56% increase since implementation of the dividend. - We announced the proposed acquisition of Edison Mission Energy, adding approximately 8,000 MWs of conventional and renewable assets which we believe will create the second largest U.S. power company. - We demonstrated another strong year with respect to safety and environmental performance in 2013, achieving top quartile performance in our industry.
+- We continued to execute on our Capital Allocation Plan, which includes our common stock dividend.
+We implemented an annual common stockholder dividend of \$0.36 per share in 2012 and increased the level to \$0.48 per share in 2013 and \$0.56 per share in 2014.
+In February 2015, we further increased the annual common stockholder dividend to \$0.58 per share, which represents a 61% increase since implementation of the dividend. - We completed the \$3.5 billion acquisition of Edison Mission Energy, adding approximately 8,000 MWs of conventional and renewable assets which we believe will create the second largest U.S. power company.
+Edison Mission Energy is now fully integrated into the Company. - We demonstrated another strong year with respect to safety and environmental performance in 2014, achieving top quartile performance in our industry.